yuchenglim04/besselBreakfast/README.md

 - encourage students to take on the challenge to self-learn
 - provide guidance on where to start, and ideas on how crazy things can be
 - tips and tricks :)
-- help make NTU crazy again
+- help make NTU curriculum young again

 We currently have no plans on creating a webpage.
 Instead, all articles will be posted here.
 Do familiarise yourself with navigating the repository.